DataDog/documentation/content/en/dashboards/guide/widget_colors.md

 <!-- <img width="900" alt="image" src="https://user-images.githubusercontent.com/19559239/194404128-d46d53dd-8072-4922-a958-35bbad77ed10.png"> -->
 {{< img src="dashboards/guide/colors/5_consistent_interface.png" alt="TK" style="width:80%;" >}}

-For a small subset of compatible tags, Datadog will automatically recognize the *meaning* behind each series of data.
-In these cases, a Semantic color palette will appear rather than Consistent, which will use color to represent meaning - i.e. red = error code, green = success code.
+For a small subset of compatible tags, Datadog automatically recognizes the meaning behind each series of data.
+In this case, the Consistent color palette appears as a Semantic color palette, which uses color to represent meaning.
+For instance, the color red may represent an error.

 <!-- <img width="600" alt="image" src="https://user-images.githubusercontent.com/19559239/194404072-253cf0cd-fc6a-4080-ac8c-f2e931e7680c.png"> -->
 {{< img src="dashboards/guide/colors/6_semantic_interface.png" alt="TK" style="width:80%;" >}}

-### Diverging Palettes
+### Diverging

-- Use a diverging palette when you need to emphasize the difference in values within a dataset.
-Diverging palettes are suited to data that has a natural order and a natural midpoint, such as the amount of change in memory utilization (from -100% to +100%, for example, with a natural midpoint at 0%).
+Use a Diverging palette when you need to emphasize the difference in values within a data set.
+Diverging palettes are best suited to data that has a natural order and a natural midpoint.
+For example: the amount of change in memory utilization, from -100% to +100%, with a natural midpoint at 0%.

-- There are two diverging palette options: the cool palette is composed of green and blue, and the warm palette interpolates between yellow and orange
+There are two Diverging palette options: cool (green and blue) or warm (interpolates between yellow and orange).

 <!-- <img width="300" alt="image" src="https://user-images.githubusercontent.com/19559239/194396296-2024a00a-3091-4439-8ff9-175ba134a5f5.png"> -->
 <!-- <img width="900" alt="image" src="https://user-images.githubusercontent.com/19559239/194403795-b6835f46-a12e-4f80-9d04-c3f7d577c82c.png"> -->